bishopZ/Frame.js/readme.md

 FAQ: How is Frame different than $(document).ready()?
 ----------------

 JQuery's document queue is non-blocking.
 It does not wait for callbacks.
-Frame on the other hand, is designed to handle multiple *asynchronous* events such as AJAX requests, sequence multi-element page updates, and sophisticated html animation.
+Frame on the other hand, is designed to handle multiple *asynchronous* events such as AJAX requests, sequenced multi-element DOM updates and sophisticated HTML animation.

 FAQ: How is Frame different than $().queue()?